stefansilverio/AirBnB_clone_v2/README.md

 File storage: uses a custom class `FileStorage` which saves all objects into a file `file.json` Database storage: uses a custom class `DBStorage` which saves all objects into a database

+## How to choose which storage system to use:
+To use file storage, simply execute the console file like so: `./console.py`.

 ## Supported classes:
 * User
 * State